What is Wharton's jelly?

 Revisado por Dra.
 Claudia Labastida Salazar · 2026-05-27

 Pricing depends on diagnosis, route of administration, total cell dose, and whether the protocol is single-session or multi-session.
-As a general range, COFEPRIS-aligned UC-MSC protocols in Cancún commonly fall in the $5,000–$15,000 USD range inclusive of physician fees and laboratory costs, compared with $15,000–$50,000+ for equivalent allogeneic preparations where they can be accessed in the United States.
-Every quote should be in writing, on letterhead, and itemized — see our pricing page for current ranges.
+COFEPRIS-aligned UC-MSC protocols in Cancún are typically a fraction of US cash-pay rates for equivalent allogeneic preparations — but we do not publish fixed figures, because the binding number depends on your specific protocol.
+Every quote should be in writing, on letterhead, and itemized — Regeneris delivers a personalized written quote after a free medical evaluation; see our pricing page for how that works.

 Revisado por Dra.
 Claudia Labastida Salazar · 2026-05-27